-The allocation of competences among the ECB and the national competent authorities (NCAs, i.e. BaFin and Bundesbank in Germany) results from the rules of the Single Supervisory Mechanism (SSM) established for the EEA (i.e. not necessarily for all EU Member States - which do, however, have an opt-in right) in 2014.
+The allocation of competences among the ECB and the national competent authorities (NCAs, i.e. BaFin and Bundesbank in Germany) results from the rules of the Single Supervisory Mechanism (SSM) established for the European Economic Area (EEA) (i.e. not necessarily for all EU Member States - which do, however, have an opt-in right) in 2014.
 Those rules have been set out in two key EU regulations: ECB Regulation (EU) No. 468/2014 (SSM Framework Regulation); and Council Regulation (EU) No. 1024/2013 (SSM Regulation).
-The SSM, however, provides for the allocation of responsibilities only with respect to the supervision of credit institutions within the meaning of Regulation (EU) No. 575/2013 (CRR, as amended, in particular by Regulation (EU) No. 2019/876 - CRR II).
+The SSM, however, provides for the allocation of responsibilities only with respect to the supervision of credit institutions within the meaning of Regulation (EU) No. 575/2013 (CRR, as amended).
 Such credit institutions include institutions engaged in the lending and deposit-taking business and, since 26 June 2021, investment firms dealing on own account, engaged in the underwriting of financial instruments and/or placing of financial instruments on a firm commitment basis, whereby, in the case of the investment firms, an additional quantitative pre-requisite applies: the investment firms engaged in the aforesaid businesses are considered CRR credit institutions if the total value of their assets on a solo basis or, subject to further conditions, on a group consolidated basis is equal to or exceeds €30 billion.
 Otherwise, NCAs are responsible for the supervision in any event.

-Within the SSM, a distinction should be drawn between significant institutions and less significant institutions.
+Within the SSM, significant institutions and less significant institutions must be distinguished between.
 Institutions are only captured by the SSM if they meet the criteria specified in the SSM Regulation.
 Institutions are significant if they meet, in particular, any of the following criteria: